MagisterEnso/croc/IMPLEMENTATION_SUMMARY.md

 # Summary: JSON Output Feature for croc

+## ⚠️ Implementation Status: Incomplete / Experimental

+**This implementation has known issues and is not recommended for production use.**

+### Problems Encountered

+1. **Code invasiveness**: The implementation required adding `if !c.Options.JSONOutput` checks throughout the codebase, making it harder to maintain
+2. **Edge cases**: Normal operation (without `--json` flag) was broken by progressbar visibility changes
+3. **Architectural issues**: A cleaner approach would require:
+   - A separate UI abstraction layer
+   - Writer interfaces that can switch between normal and JSON modes
+   - Better separation of concerns between business logic and output formatting

+### Lessons Learned

+- Suppressing UI elements (text messages, progress bars, etc.) for a "clean" JSON mode requires touching many parts of the code
+- Without a proper abstraction layer, this type of feature becomes maintenance-heavy
+- The original codebase wasn't designed with programmatic output in mind, making retrofitting difficult

+**This branch is published as documentation of what was attempted and the challenges encountered.**

+---

 ## What Was Implemented

 A new `--json` flag that outputs machine-readable JSON events to stderr.
 Perfect for integrating croc into Python processes or other programs.